Vulpie/quick-auctions/readme.md

 # Quick Auctions

-Web application to quickly buy, sell or auction small items.
+Web application that allows you to quickly buy, sell or auction small items.

 ## Technology